lmfit/lmfit-py/doc/model.rst

 =======================================

 A :class:`ModelFit` is the object returned by :meth:`Model.fit`.
-It is a sublcass of :class:`Minimizer`, and so contains many of the fit results.
+It is a subclass of :class:`Minimizer`, and so contains many of the fit results.
 Of course, it knows the :class:`Model` and the set of :class:`Parameters` used in the fit, and it has methods to evaluate the model, to fit the data (or re-fit the data with changes to the parameters, or fit with different